 Home cooks will come back to chef Michael Schlow’s cookbook again and again for its inspirational stories, informative sidebars, helpful tricks, and most of all, for its broad range of never-fail recipes that are easy to follow and always special.
 Among the book’s 248 pages are 150 painstakingly tested recipes – ones for 30 minute meals and ones for more elegant dishes like the ones on the menus at Tico or Alta Strada.

-Respected Boston chef Jeremy Sewall of Eastern Standard, Island Creek Oyster Bar, Row 34 and The Hawthorne pays tribute to regional cuisine in The New England Kitchen: Fresh Takes on Seasonal Recipes.
+Respected Boston chef Jeremy Sewall of Eastern Standard, Island Creek Oyster Bar and Row 34 pays tribute to regional cuisine in The New England Kitchen: Fresh Takes on Seasonal Recipes.
 This cookbook contains 100 recipes that celebrate the Northeast with lots of outstanding fish dishes (not surprising given Sewall’s seafood-y leanings) as well as plenty of recipes for vegetarian and meaty meals.

 In this beautifully realized, and much-anticipated cookbook, Oleana chef-owner Ana Sortun shows readers how to use the philosophy of spice to create wonderful Eastern Mediterranean dishes from their very own kitchens.
 Organized by spice, the book details the ways in which certain spices complement each other, helping the home cook gain confidence and a more intuitive way of using spices in their own cooking.